KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Layout-Article.md

 ## 👑 Pro features

-[KeyboardKit Pro][Pro] unlocks a localized ``KeyboardLayoutProvider`` for every locale in your license, and automatically injects them into the ``StandardKeyboardLayoutProvider``.
+[KeyboardKit Pro][Pro] unlocks more input sets, as well as a localized ``KeyboardLayoutProvider`` for every locale in your license, that it automatically injects into the ``StandardKeyboardLayoutProvider``.

+### Input Sets

+KeyboardKit Pro unlocks more input sets, like ``InputSet/qwertz`` and ``InputSet/azerty``.
+These are used by some of the localized layouts, but you can use them separately as well.

+### iPad Pro layout support

-KeyboardKit Pro also unlocks more input sets, like **qwertz** and **azerty**, as well as an **iPadProKeyboardLayoutProvider** that can be used to generate iPad Pro-specific layouts.
+KeyboardKit Pro unlocks an ``iPadProKeyboardLayoutProvider`` that can be used to generate iPad Pro-specific layouts.
+It is used by some locales, and will be added to more locales over time.

+### Localized layout providers

-You can access all localized providers in your license, or any specific provider, like this:
+KeyboardKit Pro unlocks a localized ``KeyboardLayoutProvider`` for every locale in your license.
+You can access all providers in your license, or any specific one, like this:

 ```swift
 let providers = License.current.localizedKeyboardLayoutProviders